Post Campaign Fulfillment Strategy shaped by real data, not promises

 Inventory telemetry without the noise

 Cheap doesn’t mean flimsy.
 Basic IoT scales at packing stations confirm carton weight targets, which catch boxing errors before the first truck moves.
-Shelf sensors log pick frequency to show where your A-movers belong.
+Shelf sensors log pick frequency to reveal where your A-movers belong.
 The point isn’t gadgetry; it’s verifiable signals.
 A 0.15 kg deviation on a single-variant box sounds minor, yet it predicts up to 6% mis-picks across a 10,000-unit wave if ignored.
-We set thresholds that cause pauses, not panic, and we turn those signals into operator prompts, not blame.
+We set thresholds that trigger pauses, not panic, and we turn those signals into operator prompts, not blame.

 Address quality, customs logic, and carbon-aware routing